 I am by no means a money expert and I have only begun to work methodically to bring abundance into my life, but here are a few simple habits you can put into effect now that will provide massive dividends (figuratively and literally).

 1. Crush your debt with the 70-20-10 rule.

 Implementing systems (aka habits) are mandatory if you want to grow your money.

 In The Richest Man in Babylon, I learned about the simple 70-20-10 formula that I used to repay my $12,000 line of credit in one year.
 (Side note: would not recommend building a business with a line of credit.
 Ouch.)
 It’s simple, but it works.

 - 70: Live on 70% of your income.

 - 20: Out of every dollar you earn, 20 cents of that goes to your creditors right away, no excuses.
 If you’re on biweekly paydays, set up an automatic transfer.

-- 10: Tightening your belt + working hard to pay off your debts and then not get ahead personally is less than inspiring.
-10% of your income goes to your savings, so that at the end of this you have something to show for it, and are getting in the habit of saving AT MINIMUM 10% of every dollar you earn for the rest of your life.
+- 10: Tightening your belt + working hard to pay off your debts and then not getting ahead personally is less than inspiring.
+10% of your income goes to your savings, so that at the end of this you have something to show for it, and are getting in the habit of saving at minimum 10% of every dollar you earn for the rest of your life.

 2. Pay yourself first.